Mklyd/CS50-Final-Project/README.md

 ```
 *Let's go through the code:*

+#### What technology has been used:

+1. PyQT - for GUI
+2. python - core technology obviously
+3. pytest - for testing programm
+4. API/json - for data exchange

 -project.py is the file where the data is formulated.
 In this file the necessary data from json is converted into a dictionary and transferred for further work with them.
 Also in the same file is a third-party API from which also takes the necessary data for the hobby and passed to the file main.py

 -main.py - all other logic inside PYQT takes place in this file.
 The data from project.py is passed here for further processing and passing to the user when a certain signal is given (pressing a button).
 When the button is pressed the signal is passed to a class with a specific set of functions to process this signal.
 A function triggers and already passes the data sent from project.py, depending on the genre the user has chosen a certain condition is triggered.